Dipole-dipole interactions mediated by a photonic flat band: Setup and review of photon-mediated interactions

 where $\omega_{x}$ is the bare frequency of the $x$th cavity, $a_{x}$ ($a^\dagger_x$) the associated creation (destruction) bosonic ladder operator while $J_{xx'}$ denotes the photon hopping rate between cavities $x$ and $x'$.
 The Fock state where cavity $x$ has one photon (with all the remaining ones having zero photons) will be denoted as $\ket{x} = a^\dagger_x \ket{\rm vac}$, where $\ket{\rm vac}$ is the vacuum state of the field.

 While many properties discussed in this paper require solely that the bath $B$ possesses a FB, which can happen even if the photonic bath is not translationally-invariant, all of the examples that we will discuss concern photonic lattices.
-In these cases, $B$ is a $D$-dimensional lattice so that index $x$ in the above equations should be intended as the pair of indexes $(n,\nu)$, where $n$ stands for $D$ integers labelling a primitive unit cells around the Bravais lattce vector $\bf{r}_n$, each while $\nu$ labels the sublattices.
-Notice that in this work we will express all length in units of the lattice constant.
+In these cases, $B$ is a $D$-dimensional lattice so that index $x$ in the above equations should be intended as the pair of indexes $(n,\nu)$, where $n$ stands for $D$ integers labeling a primitive unit cells around the Bravais lattice vector $\bf{r}_n$, while $\nu$ labels the sublattices.
+All lengths have to be intended in units of the lattice constant.
 The normal frequencies of $B$ (in the thermodynamic limit) comprise a series of {\it bands}, labeled by index $m$ and with corresponding dispersion law $\omega_{m}(k)$, where the $D$-dimensional wave vector $k$ lies in the first Brillouin zone (to make notation lighter, we will write $k$ in place of ${\bf k}$ whenever possible).
 Accordingly, the bath Hamiltonian can be written in diagonal form as

-where $\Psi_{m,k}$ and $\Psi^\dagger_{m,k}$ are ladder operators associated with the $m$th band.
+where $\Psi_{k,m}$ and $\Psi^\dagger_{k,m}$ are ladder operators associated with the $m$th band.

 Throughout this work, we will focus on the single-excitation sector, \ie the subspace spanned by the set $\left\{ \ket{e}\ket{\rm vac}\!, \ket{g} \ket{x} \right\}$ (with $x$ running over all cavities).
 For the sake of simplicity, we will adopt a lighter notation in what follows and replace